jmrfdm/gvsip/README.md

 EOF
 ```

-###set up your personal information, you have get your google voice number, your own refresh token
+### Set up your personal information, you have get your google voice number, your own refresh token
    gvnum="yourgoogle voice number"
    token="your own refresh token" #follow instruction from [OAuth 2 refresh_token for Incredible PBX] or [OAuth 2 refresh_token for your own client]
    oauth_clientid=466295438629-prpknsovs0b8gjfcrs0sn04s9hgn8j3d.apps.googleusercontent.com #clientid for [OAuth 2 refresh_token for Incredible PBX] or [OAuth 2 refresh_token for your own client]